Lemon Ricotta Pancakes

 - Egg.
 One egg not only adds fluffiness to these pancakes, but also helps the ingredients bind together.

 - Vanilla extract.
 For a little extra flavor.
 You can sub with almond extract for that traditional lemon poppy seed muffin flavor!

 - Melted butter.
 A little bit of melted butter gives these pancakes the perfect texture.

 - Lemon juice.
 I recommend freshly squeezed lemon juice for this recipe.
 Lemon concentrate, is too potent and sour.

 how to make this recipe

 This recipe for lemon ricotta pancakes is super easy!
 Aside from zesting a lemon, these pancakes are all about mixing wet ingredients in one bowl and dry ingredients in another bowl.
 The full, printable recipe is at the bottom of the page, but here’s a quick rundown:

 - Mix dry ingredients.
 In a medium mixing bowl, whisk together the flour and baking powder.

 - Combine wet ingredients.
-In a separate large mixing bowl, whisk together baking soda and water and then mix in the ricotta cheese, lemon zest, oil, sugar, egg, and vanilla.
+In a separate large bowl, whisk together baking soda and water and then mix in the ricotta cheese, lemon zest, oil, sugar, egg, and vanilla.
 Stir until smooth, breaking up lumps of ricotta as you mix.
 Add the melted butter, lemon juice and the flour mixture and stir until most of the flour disappears.

 - Let batter rest.
 For best results, rest the pancake batter for about 15 minutes.
 This will allow the gluten in the flour to relax and the starch grains to swell and will make for the most light and fluffy pancakes.